-We often encounter situations in which businesses prefer to adjust VAT returns rather than make a separate disclosure.
+We often encounter situations in which businesses prefer to adjust VAT returns rather than make a separate disclosures.
 They worry about attracting HMRC's attention by making a disclosure and there is a sense that "it's a technicality, HMRC won't mind".
-Of course every case will turn on its own facts but as a general rule:
+However, this fails to recognise that:

-- HMRC does not view voluntary disclosures of errors as a bad compliance indicator.
-Quite the contrary, HMRC is more likely to select a business that it has not had contact with for a number of years for an inspection than a business that has demonstrated that it takes VAT seriously by spotting and adjusting errors. - By failing to follow the correct procedure the business has exposed itself to a potential 30% penalty.
+• HMRC does not view voluntary disclosures of errors as a bad compliance indicator.
+Quite the contrary, HMRC is more likely to select a business that it has not had contact with for a number of years for an inspection than a business that has demonstrated that it takes VAT seriously by spotting and adjusting errors.

+• By failing to follow the correct procedure the business has exposed itself to a potential 30% penalty.